mutaphysis/swiftpp/README.md

 with the swift world, they will be auto converted using those converters.
 Converter names are not important, type inference is used to select the right one.
 There are also some builtin conversions:
+ - C types
+ - C arrays
- - std::string - NSString
+ - std::string
+ - std::wstring
+ - std::u16string
+ - std::u32string
+ - std::string_view
+ - std::wstring_view
- - std::vector - NSArray
+ - std::vector
+ - std::array
+ - std::any
+ - std::tuple
+ - std::variant
+ - std::map
+ - std::queue
+ - std::stack
+ - std::unordered_map
+ - std::list
+ - std::set
+ - std::forward_list
+ - std::chrono::duration
+ - std::chrono::time_point
+ - std::shared_ptr
- - std::map/std::unordered_map - NSDictionary
+ - std::unique_ptr

 If swiftpp is already built you can try an extremely basic example in examples/SimpleShapeDetector